Sumting-wong-creator/CODEX_TRYING/README.md

 1. Open `chrome://extensions/` in Chrome or Edge.
 2. Enable **Developer mode** in the top-right corner.
 3. Click **Load unpacked** and select this folder.
-4. Pin the extension to keep quick actions handy.
+4. Pin the extension to keep the toolbar icon handy.

+Once loaded, clicking the toolbar icon opens the Chrome side panel with the assistant.
+The quick actions live at the top of the sidebar so you can summarize the current page or draft an epic in one tap.
+Right-click the icon and choose **Options** at any time to configure your Gemini 2.5 Flash API key.

 ## Permissions